pydata/xarray/doc/io.rst

 (The suffix ``.zarr`` is optional--just a reminder that a zarr store lives there.)
 If the directory does not exist, it will be created.
-If a zarr store is already present at that path, an error will be raised, preventing it from being overwritten.
-To override this behavior and overwrite an existing store, add ``mode='w'`` when invoking ``to_zarr``.
+If a zarr store is already present at that path, an error will be raised, preventing it

+store, add ``mode='w'`` when invoking ``to_zarr``.

 It is also possible to append to an existing store.
 For that, set